 The AML Certificate is a crucial tool in our statutory obligation to deploy a risk-based approach to our AML Supervision.

 The Certificate, which is a questionnaire about your products and services, your clients and the way in which you deliver your services, is compulsory for those firms which fall within the scope of the AML Regulations.

-A downloadable copy is available at the bottom of the AML Certificate page within the AML section of the members' area (log in required), but you must use the online portal to complete and return the certificate.
+A downloadable copy will be available at the bottom of the AML Certificate page within the AML section of the members' area (log in required), but you must use the online portal to complete and return the certificate.

 Please see our frequently asked questions below which should answer many of the questions you might have about the certificate and further information can also be found within the AML section of the member sign in area.
 We recommend reading these before completing your AML Certificate.

 Yes, as an appendix to your Accounts Certificate, completion of the AML Certificate is compulsory.
 The usual process for non-compliance regarding the Accounts Certificate will be followed, which may result in referral of a complaint to the Scottish Legal Complaints Commission.

 No. The AML registration process, whereby firms must keep us informed of Partners, Beneficial Owners etc, is distinct from the AML Certificate .
 Being up to date with your AML Registrations is not the same as being covered for your AML Certificate.
 You must still complete the AML Certificate process annually.